-Telemedicine’s Impact on Diabetes Care during the COVID-19 Pandemic: A Cohort Study in a Large Integrated Healthcare System
+Telemedicine's Impact on Diabetes Care During the COVID ‐19 Pandemic: A Cohort Study in a Large Integrated Healthcare System

-This article is not in any list yet, why not save it to one of your lists.
+This article is not in any list yet, why not save it to one of your lists.Abstract

-To examine if patients exposed to primary care telemedicine (telephone or video) early in the COVID-19 pandemic had higher rates of downstream HbA 1c measurement and improved HbA 1c levels in the second year of the pandemic.
+To examine whether patients exposed to primary care telemedicine (telephone or video) early in the COVID‐19 pandemic had higher rates of downstream HbA 1c measurement and improved HbA 1c levels in the second year of the pandemic.

 Results